-Before travelling to Estonia, all non-EU students admitted in the academic year 2020/2021 or UT students returning to continue their studies must sign the form, regardless of whether their country is currently listed here.
+Before travelling to Estonia, all non-EU students admitted for the academic year 2021/2022 or UT students returning to continue their studies must confirm thier compliance with the rules, regardless of whether their country is currently listed here.
+Please fill the form.

 Yes you can, we inform embassies electronically.
-We do not send the confirmation about receiving your form, you can start with the visa application immediately once you have sent the signed form to UT.
+We do not send the confirmation about receiving your confirmation, you can start with the visa application immediately.

-We accept travel health insurance without COVID-19 coverage as well.
+.
 Please just purchase regular insurance as insurance is needed for the whole period of visa duration.
-In the case, there will be a need for additional medical costs in the case of possible COVID-19 infection, you just have to be prepared to pay for these.
+In the case, there will be a need for additional medical costs due to COVID-19 infection, you just have to be prepared to pay for these.

-Yes, all non-EU students either returning or coming to Estonia for the first time must inform us of the time, date and route of their travel and their address in Estonia.
+Yes, all non-EU students either returning or coming to Estonia for the first time must inform us of the date of their travel and their address in Estonia.
 Please fill in this form here.

-Information for EU students (citizens and residents of the European Union and the Schengen area) on arriving/returning to Estonia
+Information for the EU students not vaccinated (citizens and residents of the European Union and the Schengen area) on arriving/returning to Estonia